captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 I warned you.

 ---

 ## ANTIGONE:
-In some people’s eyes, you were right.
+In some people’s eyes, yes.

 ---

-In other’s wrong.
+In other’s no.

 ---

 ## ISMENE: